Vegetable Pasta Bake

 Ingredients For This Easy Healthy Vegetable Pasta Bake

-- Veggies: Garlic, Onion, Orange or Red Bell pepper, Mushrooms and Spinach.
+• Veggies: Garlic, Onion, Orange or Red Bell pepper, Mushrooms and Spinach.
 You can use yellow onions or red onions depending on what you have on hand.
-And feel free to mix up the combination of veggies depending on what you have on hand.
+And feel free to mix up the combination of veggies depending on what you have on hand or use leftover roast veggies.

 As I mentioned above, you can make this flexitarian by adding 8 ounces of cooked and crumbled turkey sausage.
 I also tested it with two types of vegan sausage and both were great.
 You can use 8 ounces of crumbled Pumfu or Gimme Lean Sausage Style plant-based sausage cooked in olive oil.

-Step 2: Heat oil in a large deep skillet over medium-high heat.
-Add onion and teaspoon salt and cook, stirring often until the onion is softened and starting to brown, 6 to 7 minutes.
+To cook the vegetables, heat the oil in a large deep skillet over medium-high heat.
+Add in your chopped onion and teaspoon salt and cook, stirring often until the onion is softened and starting to brown, 6 to 7 minutes.
 Add in garlic, bell pepper, mushrooms, Italian seasonings and pepper and cook, stirring often (photo 2a) until the vegetables are tender and any excess moisture is evaporated, 7 to 8 minutes.
 Stir in spinach (photo 2b) and cook until the spinach is just wilted, about 1 minute.

 Step 4: Transfer the pasta and veggie mixture to the casserole dish (photo 4a.)
 Dollop the ricotta over the top of the pasta (photo 4b.)
 Top with the shredded cheese (photo 4c.)